 The Fiesta is now one of Ford’s longest-lived nameplates.
 Many of its original rivals are long gone, and while today newer models fill most of the same roles, the fact that Ford has kept the Fiesta name for almost four decades says a great deal about its success in this class.
 Its critical standing has fluctuated over the years and it’s no longer no small as it once was (the recent U.S.-market four-door sedan is about the size of a Mk2 Cortina), but the Fiesta remains one of the benchmarks of the B-segment.

-That might not be a sexy achievement or the sort of thing that gets much recognition from automotive historians, but it is nonetheless a considerable one.
+That might not be a sexy achievement or the sort that gets much recognition from automotive historians, but it is nonetheless a considerable one.
 Entering a new market segment, especially one that requires a heavy investment in new technology, isn’t easy under the best of circumstances.
 Over the years, many companies have fallen on their faces in the attempt, and when the company makes the move reluctantly, the potential for disaster is great.

 Viewed in that light, the Mk1 Fiesta’s simple competence can be seen as the victory it was.
 In many respects, creating a decent, cheap small car is a bigger challenge than building a winning race car.
 A racer can be ruthlessly optimized for a single purpose; a mass-market supermini has to perform at least passably well in a multitude of ways for a broad range of buyers.
 Moreover, in this class, excellence in one area usually brings a corresponding penalty in others.
-More cargo room means less passenger space, better performance cuts into fuel economy, and the technological solutions that allow bigger, more expensive cars to have their cake and eat it too tend to push the price too high for many B-segment buyers to afford.
+More cargo room means less passenger space; better performance cuts into fuel economy; and the technological solutions that allow bigger, more expensive cars to have their cake and eat it too tend to push the price too high for many B-segment buyers to afford.

 All that was even more true in the Mk1 Fiesta’s heyday than it is today, a fact that Ford clearly recognized.
 The original Fiesta was not an extraordinary car, but that was not its purpose.
 Its goal was to be good enough, and in that sense, the Fiesta came as close as any car of its time to making a virtue of compromise.